vivekkartha/tech-evaluation/README.md

 Try to keep the time-complexity minimal.
 O(1) or O(n) wherever possible

 #### Take your pick
 Pick 1 (or 2) and share your screen.
-You may be asked to make further modifications on your picks.
+You may be asked to make further modifications on your pick(s).
 ###### IDE: IntelliJ IDEA, Android Studio or whichever is your favorite
 ###### Language: Kotlin
 1. Given a string which contains only parentheses, write a program to check if it is balanced or not.